Yaoooyu/CS-Mage/README.md

 # CS-Mage

-## A Cross-Age Multimodal Benchmark for Changsha Dialect Sentiment Analysis and Speech Recognition
+## A Multimodal Benchmark for Changsha Dialect Sentiment Analysis and Speech Recognition

 CS-Mage is a benchmark for Changsha-dialect multimodal sentiment analysis (MSA) and automatic speech recognition (ASR).
 This repository provides the code,